North Korea's mystery ship: The curious case of the Hao Fan 6

 More than a month after it went dark on October 10, the Hao Fan 6's signal pinged in the East China Sea.
 It was hundreds of kilometers away from its last location.

-Then it sailed in circles for more than two weeks.
+Then it went in circles for more than two weeks.

 This could be a way to distract investigators, according to Lopez, the former Panel of Experts member.
 He said he had not seen anything like this before, though the panel was not as focused on North Korean shipping when he was a member.